argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/installation.md

 ### Custom kubeconfig

 By default, the plugin uses the standard Kubernetes client configuration discovery.
-To specify a custom kubeconfig file path, use the `--kubeconfig` flag:
+To specify a custom kubeconfig file path, use the `-kubeconfig` flag:

 ```yaml
   trafficRouterPlugins: |-